DataLab and Spyder: a perfect match#

 Basic concepts#

-1. Prototype the algorithm in a development environment, such as Spyder.
+1. Prototype the algorithm in a development environment such as Spyder.

-2. Develop the algorithm in a development environment, such as Spyder.
+2. Develop the algorithm in a development environment such as Spyder.

-3. Test the algorithm with some data.
+3. Test the algorithm with data.

 4. Debug the algorithm if necessary.